biomedicalusc2024/medicalproject2024/README.md

     NamedEntityRecognition/DDIExtraction2013: not clear how to use data downloaded, need further explanation QuestionAnswering/LiveQA_PREC_2017: training set are deleted on github, only test set left.
-    Summerization/PubMed: Error when loading dataset using datasets from huggingface, not clear how to fix
+    Summerization/PubMed: Error when loading dataset using datasets from huggingface, not clear how to fix QuestionAnswering/RadQA: some dataset need registeration to download.
+    QuestionAnswering/CliCR: need to send request email to acquire link for data.
+    QuestionAnswering/CT_RATE: need to access token on huggingface.
+    QuestionAnswering/LLaVA_Med: not clear how to use data downloaded, need further explanation